Coupon Mountain

 At its peak in 2008, Coupon Mountain held 14% of the total market-share for coupon websites and has been offline since October 2014.

 Products and services

 Through affiliate marketing partnerships with retailers including Target, Walmart, Kohl's, HP, and Nordstrom, Coupon Mountain supplied coupon codes and printable coupons to online shoppers.
-In contrast to daily deal sites like Groupon or LivingSocial, Coupon Mountain's model originally replicated a newspaper circular that aggregates coupons and promotions from various merchants.

 In addition to its primary United States-based site, Coupon Mountain maintained international versions in the United Kingdom, Germany, and China.